ben-allen/locale-extensions/README.md

 This proposal discusses the five tags above in two groups:

 * `fw`, `hc`, and `mu` (first day of week, clock, temperature measurement unit).
 These tags makes sense to discuss in one group because the number of valid settings for each of them is naturally limited.
 * `ca` and `nu` (calendar, numbering system).
 A large number of options are available for these tags, but in most locales settings other than the default is dangerous.
-The `nu` option in particular presents a delicate problem: in many contexts, using it at all would result in the user becoming immediately distinguishable from all other users, but in some contexts failing to provide it results in a number of users receiving unintelligible content.
+The `nu` option is particularly important, but also presents a delicate problem: in many contexts, using it at all would result in the user becoming immediately distinguishable from all other users, but in some contexts failing to provide it potentially results in a large number of users receiving unintelligible content.

-## Summary of Proposed Supported Locale Extension Combinations
+## Summary of proposed supported locale extension combinations

-Calculating the bits of entropy exposed through exposing content tailoring preferences is not straightforward, as the user's preferred locale and the sets of preferences exposed are in no way statistically independent.
-As such, determining the specific combinations of options for each locale will require user research data.

-Our goal is to whenever possible offer users to request content tailored according to:
+Our goal is to whenever possible offer users to request the following types of content tailorings:

 * Any combination of values for the five locale extension tags listed above that matches the default settings in the locale (or locales) sent in the client's `Accept-Language` header.
-* Any other combination of values for the five locale extension tags that is otherwise commonly used in the locale (or locales) sent in the client's `Accept-Language` header.
+* Any combination of values for the five locale extension tags that is otherwise commonly used in the locale (or locales) sent in the client's `Accept-Language` header.

-It may also be possible to offer different combinations of preferences for different *content* locales, due to the statistical dependencies between the user's preferred locale, the locale of the content they ultimately receive, and the set of content tailoring preferences they may want to transmit.
-Determining the feasability of this strategy will likewise require user research data.
+* Any combination of values which bears little surprisal when considered in combination with other locale-related information about the user that the server already knows.
+* Values for the `nu` tag that, if not honored, would result in users receiving unintelligible content.

 A top priority is allowing users to specify alternate numbering systems in languages where multiple commonly used numbering systems exist.
 Another key priority is ensuring that whatever level of flexibility is extended to users of commonly spoken languages is also extended to users from smaller cultural/linguistic communities.

-## Fingerprinting and Internationalization
+## Fingerprinting and internationalization

 The standard practice in explainers is to put a section on security and privacy toward the end.
 In this explainer we have moved it up to nearly the start.
-This is because the benefits of allowing users to receive content tailored to their actual preferences are self-apparent, particularly in contexts where failing to honor those preferences could result in users receiving content that is confusing or unintelligible to them.
+This is because the benefits of allowing users to receive content tailored to their actual preferences are relatively self-apparent, particularly in contexts where failing to honor those preferences could result in users receiving content that is confusing or unintelligible to them.
 What makes this proposal difficult is the threat of fingerprinting.
+A naïve approach to exposing user preference data can very easily result in a very large number of users unknowingly reducing the entropy of their identity to zero.

-This is the practice of uniquely identifying users by gathering together information about the user that, when taken as a totality, can be used to distinguish that user from all others, even when none of the individual pieces of information could in isolation be used to de-anonymize the user.
-Fingerprinting allows sites to track users without their knowledge or consent, thereby meaningfully violating user privacy.
+Fingerprinting allows sites to track users without their knowledge or consent, thereby meaningfully violating user privacy, and mitigating fingerprinting risk is our top concern.
 Data gathered by the Electronic Frontier Foundation (EFF) for Peter Eckersley's 2010 paper [How Unique is your Browser?](https://coveryourtracks.eff.org/static/browser-uniqueness.pdf) estimated that 83.6% of browsers visiting the EFF's "Panopticlick" site bore a unique fingerprint.
 Some improvements have been made in the intervening years.
 Notably, the end of Adobe Flash and Java applets as Web technologies has foreclosed a number of potential fingerprinting attacks, and substantial measures have been taken to mitigate the risk of font-based fingerprinting.
 Nevertheless, browsers today are nearly as fingerprintable as browsers in 2010 were.
-The process of reducing the potential for fingerprinting on the Web platform is necessarily a long and slow one  -- a process measured in decades rather than years -- involving the gradual replacement of technologies that expose more user information with technologies that expose less.
+The process of reducing the potential for fingerprinting on the Web platform is necessarily a long and slow one  &mdash; a process measured in decades rather than years &mdash; involving the gradual replacement of technologies that expose more user information with technologies that expose less.

 Fingerprinting is a particularly diabolical problem in the context of internationalization.
-The most straightforward way to prevent fingerprinting is to make it impossible to send rare combinations of settings.
-However, equitable internationalization requires providing access to content in less commonly used locales, with this content appropriately tailored for all communities of users regardless of the size of that community -- which is to say, it requires accommodating rare requests as well as common ones.
-Moreover, requesting properly localized content necessarily requires exposing a significant amount of particularly sensitive information about the user, information that is not just useful for individuating the user but also can reveal details of the identity categories the user falls into.
+The most straightforward way to prevent fingerprinting is to either send less information, or to make it impossible to send rare combinations of settings.
+However, equitable internationalization requires providing access to content in less commonly used locales, with this content appropriately tailored for all communities of users regardless of the size of that community -- which is to say, it requires accommodating many types of rare request.

+To further complicate the problem, there can be security implications even when the number of bits of information revealed through requesting properly localized content is relatively low.
+This is because the information we reveal could give strong indicators of the identity categories the user falls into, even when the overall entropy reduction is not sufficient for trackers to fully individuate the user, and because the information we reveal is specifically about the user rather than their device, and so can be used for cross-device tracking.

+### Fingerprinting mitigation

 The [Mitigating Browser Fingerprinting in Web Specifications](https://www.w3.org/TR/fingerprinting-guidance/#detectability) WICG Interest Group Note, the best practices from which were used as a primary framework in the design of this proposal, observes that there exists no plausible way to eliminate fingerprinting.
-We can at most *mitigate* fingerprinting, either by reducing the available surface for fingerprinting by revealing less information, or by ensuring that whatever fingerprinting occurs is in some way observable ("active fingerprinting") instead of invisible to the user ("passive fingerprinting").
+We can at most *mitigate* fingerprinting, either by reducing the available surface for fingerprinting by revealing less identifying information, or by ensuring that whatever fingerprinting occurs is in some way observable ("active fingerprinting") instead of invisible to the user ("passive fingerprinting").
 By ensuring that the only fingerprinting opportunities made available require action taken by the server, it becomes more possible to control fingerprinting through regulatory means.
 It is worth noting that use of browser fingerprints to track users without permission is [only questionably legal in the European Union](https://www.eff.org/deeplinks/2018/06/gdpr-and-browser-fingerprinting-how-it-changes-game-sneakiest-web-trackers).

-This proposal involves exposing data about the OS settings of users, which necessarily exposes an attack surface for fingerprinting.
-However, we have made this surface as small as possible by limiting the number of individual preferences that can be revealed, by limiting the combinations that can be sent, and by ensuring that all attack surfaces made available as the result of this proposal are active fingerprinting surfaces.

 _Mitigating Browser Fingerprinting_ makes clear that fingerprint mitigation requires minimizing the fingerprinting surface even when the information that could be gathered is already exposed by other parts of the Web platform.
-This is, among other reasons, because the Web platform is not static: if the same bits of entropy are exposed via two means, it becomes harder to remove the fingerprinting surface in the future, since it will require removing the attack surface from two different places at once.
-This spec aims to adhere to this guideline as closely as possible, with the goal of exposing significantly less information than one individual locale listed in the `Accept-Language` header's language list.
+This is, among other reasons, because the Web platform is not static: if the same pieces of identity-related information are exposed via two means, it becomes harder to remove the fingerprinting surface in the future, since it will require removing the attack surface from two different places at once.
+This spec aims to adhere to this guideline as closely as possible.

-This goal is somewhat arbitrary -- but not entirely arbitrary.
-Although the `Accept-Language` header provides the ability to request a preferred locale and several preferred fallback locales, it is generally known that users should never change the content of this header away from browser defaults.
-See, for example, [the MDN page on `Accept-Language`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language), which notes that "Users rarely change [this header] and such changes are not recommended because they may lead to fingerprinting."
-Google is currently trialling the reduction of the number of languages in `Accept-Language` to just one, due to the large attack surface exposed when multiple languages are listed.

-A user who will accept content tailored to either of two or more different locales &mdash; say they want 'fr-FR' but accept 'fr-CA' as a fallback  &mdash; might be tempted to list both of these in `Accept-Language`.
-Even though this combination of preferences may be somewhat common, the amount of information revealed through explicitly requesting it could easily make the user immediately identifiable.
-This proposal provides a mechanism that provides very coarse-grained data about the user, and is in all cases exposes significantly fewer bits of entropy than are exposed by each entry in `Accept-Language`.
+### Overview of mitigation strategies

+Our strategies for mitigating fingerprinting risk are as follows:

+* Ensuring that the only fingerprinting surfaces we reveal are active fingerprinting surfaces
+* Only revealing settings when the surprisal of that information is relatively low when conditioned on already-revealed locale-related information.

+In the current version of this proposal the pieces of already-revealed locale related information we consider are:

+* The locale or locales revealed through the `Accept-Language` header and through `navigator.languages`
+* The locale of the retrieved content itself.

+The specific pieces of conditioning information used in this proposal are not to be understood as a definitive list of factors to consider when determining the safety of revealing user preferences, but are to be taken as an illustrative example.
+Should a version of this proposal be adopted, the already-revealed information ultimately used to determine whether a given setting is safe to transmit must take into account the extant realities of content localization on the Web rather than simply treating `Accept-Language` and `navigator.languages` in isolation.

+Calculating the entropy lost through exposing content tailoring preferences is not straightforward, as the distribution of preferences is highly unequal, and is statistically dependent on other locale-related information about the user.
+As such, determining the specific combinations of valid options will require extensive user research data, as will determining which pieces of already-known information are most salient for determining conditional entropy.

 ## Supported tags group 1: Preferred first day of week, preferred clock, preferred temperature measurement unit.